 The data migration to the new database was carried out in several stages.

-The last stage included stopping the service for final synchronization of data and then switching it to a new platform and a new database.
+Stage 3: The last stage included stopping the service for the final synchronization of data and then switching it to a new platform and a new database.

 Final synchronization touched only those jobs that were added or updated after the previous sync, so the downtime was minimized.